maniospas/Blombly/docs/material/design.md

 ## Opinionated

-Blombly is intentionally opinionated on a several principles.
-Some of these optinions ended up stronger than mine, with the goal of creating a consistent way of reading and writting code.
-My mantra is that having fewer options to solve the same problems makes it easy to settle in a "proper" implementation and I am trying to cull any such duplication - unless it saves a lot of boilerplate like with `in` and `catch` that could both be implemented with some long expression using `as`.
+Blombly's opinions on certain aspects of development are stronger than mine.
+This is not by accident, but a good way to maintain a consistent style and range of solutions.
+My mantra is that having fewer but easier to find options prevents the creation of divergent ecosystems within the language.
+Conversely, I am trying to cull code duplication, unless it saves a lot of boilerplate.
 So, if you think that the language offers two ways to do the same thing, take a moment to reflect on what the difference might be; these might be substantial.

+!!! info
+    An example of time-saving shorthands are `in` and `catch` that are under the hood applications of needlessly verbose `as` statements.

 <br>

-For example, if you want to have a counter that you will increase from different function calls, the "proper" way to do it is with the following implementation.
+For example, to have a global counter that increases across different function calls, the "proper" way to do it is with the following implementation.
-Adopting the alternative pattern `counter.value += 1` for some public variable does not respect the fact that a stable struct state is guaranteed to be preserved only while struct methods run (atomocity only during member function execution).
+Writtin an expression like `counter.value += 1` is indeed different;
+stable struct state is guaranteed to be preserved (aka structs are atomic) only while struct methods run.
-Furthermore, the value was made private to prevent accidentally using the alternative pattern.
+The internal value was made private to prevent accidentally using the alternative pattern.
 You could pass the counter as an argument though, in which case it becomes a question of whether you want this argument passing to be a part of your business logic or not.